edhamma/saints/saints.rst

 will get worse until eventually a new Golden Age will come.

 Traditional Asian scholars will give the highest authority to the oldest books.
-As it was in the West during the middle ages, a statement in, an ancient book is given higher authority than empirical observations.
+As it was in the West during the middle ages, a statement in an ancient book is given higher authority than empirical observations.
 The scientific method is now entering Asian culture, but it has not yet affected traditional scholarship.
 Statements in the Buddhist